robiningelbrecht/statistics-for-strava/docs/configuration/dashboard-widgets.md

 This widget displays your monthly statistics and lets you compare your performance with the same months in previous years.

 * __context__: The context for the statistics, allowed values are `distance`, `movingTime` and `elevation`
 * __enableLastXYearsByDefault__: enable the last X years of data dy default.
-Earlier years will be disabled but can be toggled.
+Earlier years will not be disabled but can be toggled.

 ```yml
 { 'widget': 'monthlyStats', 'width': 100, 'enabled': true, 'config': { 'context': 'distance', enableLastXYearsByDefault: 10 } }